ryanlevell/adamant-driver/README.md

 testng.xml file.

 #### Tip To Eclipse Users:
-If you are running tests via the Eclipse TestNG plugin, you may need to point Eclipse to your ```tesng.xml```.
+If you are running tests via the Eclipse TestNG plugin, you may need to point Eclipse to your ```testng.xml```.
 The TestNG plugin uses its own ```testng.xml``` by default.
 Follow the steps below to use your own XML as the template:

 1. ```Project``` > ```Properties```
 2. Click ```TestNG``` in the left panel